Police: Sacramento shooting was gunfight among gang rivals

 Gregory Chris Brown, a criminal justice professor at California State University, Fullerton, said gangs often target rivals in drive-by shootings with fewer victims, though innocent bystanders are sometimes also struck.

-The location of the Sacramento shooting – near the Capitol, in a bustling commercial area — was incidental to whatever fueled the fight.
+The location of the Sacramento shooting – in a bustling area of watering holes near the entertainment district — was incidental to whatever fueled the fight.

 “If rival gang members see each other it doesn’t matter if they’re in the Capitol of the United States of America,” Brown said.
 “If you see a rival gang member and you’re going to attack them, it doesn’t matter where they are.”